stagadimples/sorter-induct/README.md

 **Planned Approach**

 Use linear programming to estimate the maximum number of parcels that can be inducted per hour, given capacity and other constraints to be defined.

+**Optimisation Problem**

+*Objective Function*: Maximise number of parcels packed in 1 hour

+*Constraints*:
+* 6 Available inducts, each with maximum capacity of 1700 parcels/hr
+*